uccess With Money

 When we work with small children we first try to get them to stay at a job for five minutes, then ten, then an hour.
 Our hope is that by the time they are grown they will be able to stick it out for eight hours a day or so, so they can earn a living.

 This is the best way to develop a persistent attitude toward our financial affairs.
-We can develop a persistent attitude by consciously practicing it on shorter term projects and then build up the size of jobs and especially the time involved until it becomes second nature.
+We can develop a persistent attitude by consciously practicing it on shorter term projects and then build up the size of jobs until it becomes second nature to be persistent at every thing we do.

 The word “consciously ”is an important one.
 We want to be aware of what we are doing.
 We are training our minds to be aware of the fact that consistent work on any project pays off big time in the end.
 And that a persistent attitude is the key to consistency.

-The idea is not to do it fast, but to do a constistent amount of work over time.
+The idea is not to do it fast, but to do a consistent amount of work over time.
 We want to extend the amount of time involved with each experience.
 One of our most important goals is to develop persistent attitudes toward our major financial interests.
+We need to experience short term, less challenging persistence before it is available for big ones.

 Equally important, we want to learn to be consistent and persistent for longer and longer periods of time until we are capable of working effectively on a given goal for years.

-We need to be consistent in paying off our credit cards every month forever, in saving up for major purchases like appliances or vehicles, and in making significant long term investments for our future—even retirement—every month.
+We need to be consistent in paying off our credit cards every month, in saving up for major purchases like appliances or vehicles, and in making significant long term investments for our future—even retirement—every month for years.
 Only by cultivating an attitude that supports persistence can we effectively do these things.

-Take time right now to evaluate your own situation and determine your next focal point for developing persistence.
+Take time right now to evaluate your own situation and determine your next focal point for increasing your persistence in financial matters.
 Whatever your largest, recent accomplishment, select a new one slightly larger and requiring a longer time commitment.
 Then lay out your plan and get started.

-Plan now to keep repeating this process, congratulating yourself occasionally for your growing ability to work persistently, until consistent work on all your goals is automatically maintained with ease.
+Plan now to keep repeating this process, congratulating yourself occasionally for your growing ability for persistent work, until consistent work on all your goals is automatically maintained with ease.
+In this way you will experience the power of persistence for yourself.